octue/octue-sdk-python/docs/creating_services/getting_started.md

 Once the release workflow has completed (which should take only a couple of minutes for this simple example service), a green tick should show next to the most recent commit.
 You can now communicate with the service over the internet to ask it a question!
-From the terminal where you ran `poetry install`, run
+From the terminal where you ran `poetry install`, replace `<handle>` as before and run:

 ```shell
 octue twined question ask <handle>/example-service:0.1.0 --input-values='{"some_input": 1}'